Scratching My Head Again

 This post is part 3 of the arduino-scripting series:

-I can’t ignore the previous experience that I had with those two languages (minus MicroPython, of course, I never even tried).
+I can’t ignore the previous experience that I had with those languages (minus MicroPython, of course, I never even tried).
 I learned how to make a dynamically typed object; I learned how to parse the source code recursively; I learned how to do tail-call optimization; I learned how to use a linked list; and I learned how a mark-and-sweep garbage collector works.
 And my experience writing Phoo should help with making a concatenative language as well.

 Lisp-like languages